Recipes, Soups

 • Bring the liquid to a gentle boil and cook uncovered until the potatoes are done.

-• Remove the allpice and bay leaves from the soup.
+• Remove the allspice and bay leaves from the soup.
 Stir the fermented soup starter and strain it into the soup pot, removing the garlic, bay leaves, and allspice.

 • Heat on a gentle bubbling simmer until the soup has thickened.
 This can take between 1 and 2 hours.
 The flavors will become more potent as you cook and you should expect the soup to reduce at least 1 to 2 inches depending on your pot.